 A true Washingtonian, Liza was born and raised in Seattle and earned a BA in Theater from Whitman College in Walla Walla.
 She worked locally as a scenic artist (Seattle Rep, Empty Space, UW, Village Theater) for a few years before splitting for the East Coast to pursue a graduate degree.
-Immediately following completion of her MFA in Theater Design at Brandeis University in Massachusetts in 2007, she exhibited her work at "Clambake" – designer Ming Cho Lee's select portfolio review at Lincoln Center – then settled in New York City and enjoyed steady work as a set designer, assistant designer, and scenic artist in New York and New England while also teaching design and painting as an adjunct lecturer at CUNY: Queens College.
+Immediately following completion of her MFA in Theater Design at Brandeis University in Massachusetts in 2007, she exhibited her work at "Clambake" – designer Ming Cho Lee's select, by invitation, portfolio review at Lincoln Center – then settled in New York City and enjoyed steady work as a set designer, assistant designer, and scenic artist in New York and New England while also teaching design and painting as an adjunct lecturer at CUNY: Queens College.

 She is so pleased to be raising a family in Seattle, and to work alongside incredible people who are committed to making her hometown the best it can be for all - a city where the arts, education, and equity thrive.